 The above is clearly compliant and the comparison is straight forward.
 However, some parameters may not be detailed for the hazardous area equipment.

-In addition any of the electrical parameters, Ui, Ii, Pi, may be omitted when they are not relevant to the safety of the circuit as by complying with the other parameters safety is assured. i.e. as the Voltage Current and Power are inter-dependant it is possible to leave out one for the hazardous area apparatus Type certification.
+In addition, any of the electrical parameters, Ui, Ii, Pi, may be omitted when they are not relevant to the safety of the circuit as by complying with the other parameters safety is assured. i.e. as the Voltage Current and Power are inter-dependent it is possible to leave out one for the hazardous area apparatus Type certification.
 The missing parameter would then be ignored in the assessment as it is implicitly met by the other two.

 However, please note this does not necessarily mean there is a conventional (Power=Voltage x Current) relationship as these are safety parameters not operating characteristics.